2012–13 Bradford City A.F.C. season

-The 2012–13 season was the 110th season in the history of Bradford City, their 98th in the Football League and 100th in the league system of English football.
-Their 18th-place finish in the 2011–12 season meant this season was their sixth successive season in League Two.
+The 2012–13 season was the 110th season in the history of Bradford City, 98th in the Football League and 100th in the league system of English football.
+Their finish in 18th place in the 2011–12 season resulted in the club's sixth successive season in League Two.

 Pre-season and friendlies

 Bradford City started their season with a friendly against Northern Counties East League Premier Division side Tadcaster Albion; the League Two team were dominant throughout the game, eventually ending up as 7-1 victors.
 Phil Parkinson's men then travelled over for a pre-season tour of Ireland, where they would come up against Wexford Youths and Bray Wanderers.

 Bradford returned to Yorkshire at the start of August to face local team Guiseley before heading to Greater Manchester to play Bury.
 The Bantams finished their pre-season with a match against city rivals Bradford Park Avenue.